gprMax/gprMax/docs/source/input.rst

 #transmission_line:
 -------------------

 Allows you to introduce a one-dimensional transmission line model [MAL1994]_ at an electric field location.
-The transmission line has a specified resistance.
+The transmission line can have a specified resistance greater than zero and less than the impedance of free space (376.73 Ohms).
 It is useful for exciting antennas when the physical properties of the antenna are included in the model.
 The syntax of the command is:

 .. code-block:: none